lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 Redefining privacy
 ------------------

+If I write a book, for example, or even a web post, a tweet or even an email, that collection of words is (UK / US / Most western law) assumed to have *automatically* my ownership over it (I do not have to assert copyright seperately to the act of creation / publication.

+THe words in my email are *created* by myself.
+But the metadata around it, the time of the email, whom it was sent to, even perhaps other derivable data such as my tonality, my location at time of sending, and then where I could not have been as well.
+All this is not presumabled to be mine automatically.

+It is not going to be a huge stretch to assign ownership to that meta data - to the data footprint.
+And if I own that data that others are hoovering up, what right do they get to use it and what cost to me.

+Now this is not a perfect framework - but it does have some advantages.
+Public commons.

 There is a new round of crypto-wars going on (see Obama speech "absolutist") But this is part of wider discussion around meaning of privacy